george-hawkins/mjx-donkey-car/README.md

 Including VESC - an open source ESC that can provide tachometer/odometry data - I wonder if [BLHeli_32](https://github.com/bitdump/BLHeli/tree/master/BLHeli_32%20ARM) can do something similar?

 BLHeli_32 certainly provides RPM telemetry data which sounds similar.

 ---

-I pre-ordered an 8GB Raspberry Pi 5 from <https://shop.pimoroni.com/>

-And registered for a restock update from Reichelt.

----